MonetDBSolutions/squll/README.md

 ```

 ## Usage
-The driver program reads a configuration file 'SQalpeL.conf' from the directory in which
+The driver program reads a configuration file 'sqalpel.conf' from the directory in which
 it is started.
 A sample is included for inspiration and documentation.
 Make sure that the
 global parameters are set correctly.

-SQalpeL is started with a target name, which corresponds to a section
+SQALPEL is started with a target name, which corresponds to a section
 in the configuration file.
 That section may contain DBMS specific
 parameter settings.